widdowquinn/2018-03-06-ibioic/03-Structure/Jmol-part1.md

 In the console window type the following commands in turn (the $ at the start of each line is just the prompt in the console window).
-Use a return at the end of each command to see the strcuture change in the Jmol main window
+Use a return at the end of each command to see the structure change in the Jmol main window

 ```
 $select all